sahillihas/chunkator/README.md

 ## Advanced Use Cases

 ### Custom Text Processing
-`sentence-split` can be extended to handle custom patterns or rules.
+`chunkator` can be extended to handle custom patterns or rules.
 Modify the regex patterns in the library to suit your specific needs.

 ---